Section 5. Other Airspace Areas

 There are two advisory type services available at selected airports.

-The airport authority and/or manager should request RAIS support on official letterhead directly with the manager of the FSS that will provide the service at least 60 days in advance.
-Approval authority rests with the FSS manager and is based on workload and resource availability.
+The airport authority and/or manager should request support on official letterhead directly with the manager of the that will provide the service at least 60 days in advance.
+Approval authority rests with the manager and is based on workload and resource availability.

-AIM, Paragraph 4-1-9, Traffic Advisory Practices at Airports Without Operating Control Towers
+AIM, Para 4-1-9, Traffic Advisory Practices at Airports Without Operating Control Towers.

 - It is not mandatory that pilots participate in the Airport Advisory programs.
 Participation enhances safety for everyone operating around busy GA airports; therefore, everyone is encouraged to participate and provide feedback that will help improve the program.